 The Internal Revenue Service (IRS) will have to stop most collection activities when you file for Chapter 7 or Chapter 13 bankruptcy.
-Whether the reprieve is temporary or permanent depends on whether the tax debt can be discharged or paid in the bankruptcy.
+But for how long will depend on whether you can discharge (wipe out) the tax debt and whether funds will be available to pay the IRS in the bankruptcy.

 When you file your bankruptcy petition, bankruptcy's automatic stay goes into effect.
-The stay temporarily stops most types of collection actions, including all tax collection efforts for pre-bankruptcy taxes.
-(You can learn more about how this works in our Bankruptcy's Automatic Stay topic.)
+The stay temporarily stops most collection actions, including collection efforts for taxes owed before the bankruptcy filing.

-If the tax is dischargeable in the bankruptcy proceeding, and you receive a discharge, the IRS will be permanently enjoined (stopped) from pursuing collection of the debt.
+If the tax is dischargeable in the bankruptcy proceeding, and you receive a discharge, the IRS will be permanently enjoined (stopped) from pursuing the debt collection.

-If the tax is not dischargeable, the IRS is allowed to continue collection efforts against you and your exempt property as soon as your receive your discharge.
-However, if there is property that the trustee is administering in your bankruptcy case and it is likely that creditors, including the IRS, will receive a distribution from the bankruptcy, the IRS may abate, or temporarily stop, collection efforts until it receives a distribution from the bankruptcy trustee.
+If the tax is not dischargeable, the IRS can continue collection efforts against you and your exempt property as soon as you receive your discharge.
+However, sometimes the IRS will be entitled to receive money in your bankruptcy case if the trustee can sell some of your property.
+In that situation, the IRS might abate or temporarily stop collection efforts until it receives a bankruptcy trustee's distribution.

 In your bankruptcy case, the Internal Revenue Service has the same rights as other creditors.
 The IRS can: